Apex1177/LiveWallpaper/README.md

 # LiveWallpaper
-Sets a live wallpaper for your desktop
+Sets a live wallpaper for your desktop for linux Dependencies :
+VLC
+dbus